Lycoon/howto-wsl-winterm/README.md

     PROMPT_COMMAND="_update_ps1; $PROMPT_COMMAND"
 fi
 ```
-4. Your WSL should now appear in Windows Terminal dropdown menu by clicking the down arrow.

 ### Customizing Windows Terminal
 Accessing Windows Terminal settings can be done either by clicking the down arrow near the plus sign and `Settings`, or with `Ctrl + ,` shortcut.